-- Yoga Poses to Relieve Constipation
+Dietary Suggestions to Help Relieve Constipation

 Insoluble fiber acts as a “brush” for the intestines and adds bulk to the stool, thereby allowing it to pass more easily through the digestive tract.
 Insoluble fiber can be found in whole grains and the skins of fruits and vegetables.